dk0009-pv/SCT_WD_1/README.md

-# StudyAI — Premium AI Learning Assistant Landing Page
+# StudyAI — AI Learning Assistant Landing Page

-**StudyAI** | SkillCraft Technology | HTML5 CSS3 JavaScript
+A modern, responsive, and interactive AI Learning Assistant Landing Page built using HTML5, CSS3, and JavaScript as part of the SkillCraft Technology Web Development Internship — Task 01.

-A premium responsive landing page designed to help students learn smarter using Artificial Intelligence for coding, DSA practice, interview preparation, and academic success.
+StudyAI showcases how Artificial Intelligence can transform the learning experience for students through coding practice, DSA preparation, interview readiness, and personalized learning support.

 ---

 ## Overview

-StudyAI is a modern responsive landing page built to showcase how Artificial Intelligence can transform the learning experience for students and aspiring software engineers.
+StudyAI is a modern responsive landing page built to demonstrate how Artificial Intelligence can enhance learning for students and aspiring software engineers.

-This project was developed as part of **SkillCraft Technology – Web Development Internship Task 01**.
+This project was developed as part of the SkillCraft Technology Web Development Internship — Task 01.

-Instead of creating a generic business website, StudyAI focuses on a real-world educational use case by presenting an AI-powered learning platform that helps students improve their coding skills, prepare for interviews, solve DSA problems, and track learning progress.
+Instead of creating a generic business website, StudyAI focuses on a real-world educational use case by presenting an AI-powered learning platform that helps students improve coding skills, prepare for interviews, solve DSA problems, and track learning progress.

 The website combines modern UI design, responsive layouts, interactive animations, and professional frontend development practices.

 ---

-# Internship Details
+## Internship Details

 | Field           | Details                 |
 | --------------- | ----------------------- |